-As for the latter type of estimation techniques, four previous studies have proposed MCMC methods for estimating the whole Q-matrix. \textcite{chen_bayesian_2018} addressed the problem of identifiability in estimating the Q-matrix by developing the constrained Gibbs sampler that restricts the sampling space to identified Q-matrices.
-In a similar vein, \textcite{liu_constrained_2020} developed the Q-matrix estimation algorithm combining the Robbins-Monro scheme and the MCMC algorithm with the identification constraints on a Q-matrix.
+For the latter type, several previous studies have proposed MCMC methods for estimating the entire Q-matrix. \textcite{chen_bayesian_2018} addressed the problem of identifiability in estimating a Q-matrix by developing the constrained Gibbs sampler that restricts the sampling space to identified Q-matrices.
+Similarly, \textcite{liu_constrained_2020} developed the Q-matrix estimation algorithm by combining the Robbins-Monro scheme and the MCMC method with the identification constraints on a Q-matrix.
 Their algorithm achieved faster convergence in estimating the parameters for the DINA model than the constrained Gibbs sampler \parencite{chen_bayesian_2018}.
-Owing to the better convergence property, it enjoys feasible computation for estimating the identified Q-matrix with a large number of attributes such as $K=9$.
-These two algorithms expanded the applicability of Q-matrix estimation in a fundamental manner.
-Nonetheless, their studies ignore other unidentified Q-matrices that may provide a better fit than the estimated identified Q-matrix. \textcite{culpepper_estimating_2019} proposed another estimation method that incorporates domain-expert knowledge into prior distribution.
-This strategy facilitates the interpretability of the estimated Q-matrix and helps identify residual attributes that are not within the scope of prior knowledge.
-This method also enables explainable reasoning for the Q-matrix estimation process and offers a means of validating the underlying theory that is utilized in constructing the Q-matrix.
-In contrast to the three aforementioned studies, \textcite{chung_gibbs_2019} developed a generic Gibbs sampler that does not necessitate any constraints or prior specifications.
-In the case of an assessment with small sizes of attributes and items, this method can provide a reliable estimate of the Q-matrix in a feasible time.
-However, in the case of a large-scale assessment, it entails an unaffordable computational load because the parameter space of a Q-matrix expands exponentially with an increase in the number of attributes.
-In fact, this infeasibility of Q-matrix estimation in large-scale settings is a common problem in all the aforementioned MCMC-based Q-matrix estimation methods.
+Owing to its better convergence property, it enjoys feasible computation for estimating the identified Q-matrix with a large number of attributes such as $K=9$.
+These two algorithms expanded the applicability of Q-matrix estimation in a fundamental manner. \textcite{culpepper_estimating_2019} proposed another estimation method that incorporates domain-expert knowledge into prior distribution.
+This strategy facilitates the interpretability of an estimated Q-matrix and helps identify residual attributes that are not within the scope of prior knowledge.
+This method also enables explainable reasoning for the Q-matrix estimation process and offers a means of validating the underlying theory that is utilized in constructing a Q-matrix. \textcite{chung_gibbs_2019} developed a generic Gibbs sampler that does not necessitate any constraints or prior specifications.
+Based on the Monte Carlo simulation, the results of this study revealed that, even in the condition of an incomplete and complex true Q-matrix with the small size of items, this generic Gibbs sampler could estimate approximately $85 \%$ entries of such a Q-matrix.
+Other estimation methods have also been developed to expand the utility and applicability of the Q-matrix estimation, such as estimating a Q-matrix under a more flexible DCM \parencite{culpepper_exploratory_2019} and inferring both Q-matrix's structures and types of item-responding processes behind test items \parencite{chen_sparse_2020}.
+In the case of an assessment with relatively small sizes of attributes and items, these MCMC-based Q-matrix estimation methods can provide a reliable Q-matrix estimate in a feasible time.
+However, a large-scale assessment with high-dimensional attributes implies an unaffordable computational load because the parameter space of a Q-matrix expands exponentially with an increase in the number of attributes.
+This infeasibility of the Q-matrix estimation in large-scale settings is a common problem in MCMC-based Q-matrix estimation methods.